giantswarm/gitops-template/docs/add_wc_environments.md

 ## Environments

 The `stages` folder is a convenient wrapper to group our environment specifications.
 There is a good reason for this additional layer of grouping.
-Think of the use case of having multiple different clusters - like the dev, staging, production example - but also having multiple different regions or data centers where you want to spin these clusters up.
+You can use this approach to have multiple different clusters - like the dev, staging, production example - but also having multiple different regions or data centers where you want to spin these clusters up.